 Become part of a city recognised as a leading offshore BPO destination

-Healthcare– building data analytics, platform development, and business intelligence; and
+Healthcare– building data analytics, platform development, and business intelligence.

 IT infrastructure and App Development -providing back-end infrastructure services and solutions to various industry verticals.

-The innovative offering is strengthened by 60,000 relevant degree holders available for hire at the entry-level every year.
-It’s no surprise South Africa was named ‘Offshoring Destination of the Year’ at the Global Sourcing Association (GSA) Awards in 2018, especially when considering the incredible impact of the Cape Town industry.
+This innovative offering is strengthened by 60 000 relevant degree holders available for hire at the entry-level every year.
+It’s really no surprise that South Africa was named ‘Offshoring Destination of the Year’ at the Global Sourcing Association (GSA) Awards in 2018, especially when considering the incredible impact of the Cape Town industry.

 Despite these incredible offerings, Cape Town offers 65-70% lower costs than a tier-2 city in England for contact centre work and 20-30% lower than those in Central & Eastern Europe like Poland (Everest Group Study:2018).

-It is no wonder South Africa’s BPO industry grew by 22% year-on-year during the past four years.
-It’s twice the global growth rate and three times faster than India and the Philippines.
+It is no wonder South Africa’s BPO industry grew by 22% year-on-year over the past four years.
+This is twice the global growth rate and three times faster than India and the Philippines.
 A truly competitive market that’s hard to ignore when considering offshore solutions.

-Business Process Services incentive provides a lump sum cash incentive per job created for a minimum number of jobs created.
+Business Process Services incentive – This provides a lump sum cash incentive per job created for a minimum number of jobs created.
 And a bonus incentive paid at the end of five years.

-Employment tax incentives encouraging employers to hire young work seekers through a cost-sharing mechanism with the government.
+Employment tax incentives – An initiative that encourages employers to hire young candidates through a cost-sharing mechanism with the government.
 This provides education and employment.

-Work readiness and Tech Skills Development Programmes between the City of Cape Town, universities, training institutes, and the private sector.
-The most prominent amongst these is the Cape Innovation and Technology Initiative which trains students in IT infrastructure, cloud, big data analytics, and now, cybersecurity and artificial intelligence skills.
+Work readiness and Tech Skills Development Programmes – These are hosted between the City of Cape Town, universities, training institutes, and the private sector.
+The most prominent amongst these is the Cape Innovation and Technology Initiative, which trains students in IT infrastructure, cloud, big data analytics, cybersecurity and artificial intelligence skills.

-Learnership Programmes are disbursed by SETAs.
-These are work-based learning programmes related to a specific field of work, comprising both theoretical and practical training
+Learnership Programmes – These are disbursed by SETAs and are work-based learning programmes related to a specific field of work, comprising both theoretical and practical training.

 Impact Sourcing – implementation of 200 call centre learnerships in the Western Cape through impact sourcing.

 Cape Town is a low-risk, high-quality business process outsourcing and contact centre destination and it continues to attract business from top firms across Europe, the United States and Australia.
-The city’s sector has already 61 036 jobs and services 61% of South Africa’s total international BPO market.
+The city’s sector has already 61, 036 jobs and services 61% of South Africa’s total international BPO market.

 Impact Sourcing (IS) is also an integral component of Cape Town’s BPO industry.
-More than one-fourth of the global services market in South Africa is made up of impact sourcing.
+In fact, more than one-fourth of the global services market in South Africa is made up of impact sourcing.
 This is mainly driven by the contact centre industry.